stylianospanagakos/nes-wallet/README.md

 Access [Covalent's API](https://www.covalenthq.com/docs/api) to register your own key and add it as value to the `VUE_APP_COVALENT_API_KEY` variable.

+If you also want to include testnets as part of the network options, change the value of `VUE_APP_ENABLE_TESTNETS` to `true`.

 ### Compiles and hot-reloads for development
 ```
 npm run serve